-0970 - GENERAL MUSIC/MUSIC THEORY Term Course Grades 9-12 0.5 Credit Prerequisite: None

-General Music, 9-12, is a one term elective course.
-This course is designed for those students who wish to further their musical knowledge of the elements of music.
+0970 - GENERAL MUSIC/MUSIC THEORY Term CourseGrades 9-120.5 CreditPrerequisite: None General Music, 9-12, is a one term elective course.
+T his course is d lesigned for those students who wish to

 Course content includes the study and writing of scales; two, three, and four part harmony; chord progressions, musical form, two part counterpoint; music notation; arranging and transportation; composition; analysis; ear training with melody and harmonic dictation.